alexbckr/ts-wordle/README.md

 # Wordle in TypeScript's Type System

 A fully type-level implementation of Wordle written entirely in TypeScript types.
+[Open in GitHub](https://github.dev/alexbckr/ts-wordle)

 ## Why is this cool?